getbraincloud/examples-cloudcode/examples/PostToLeaderboards/index.md

 This script allows you to efficiently post to multiple leaderboards.

 ## Script
-Click PostToLeaderboards.cloudcode.js.zip to download the file.
+Click [PostToLeaderboards.cloudcode.js](PostToLeaderboards.cloudcode.js) to download the file.

 ## Usage / Setup
 To configure this script, simply import it into your app.

-Then call it from your app via the RunScript() API call.
+Then call it from your app via the [RunScript()](https://getbraincloud.com/apidocs/apiref/index.html#capi-script-runscript) API call.

 The script takes the following parameters:

-leaderboards – Ids of leaderboards to post to. score – new score being posted. extra – extra data attached on leaderboard entry.
+* leaderboards – Ids of leaderboards to post to.
+* score – new score being posted.
+* extra – extra data attached on leaderboard entry.

 ```json
 // Example Parameters